The Truth About Marriage and Our Call to Submit

 The Bible tells us that Christ came to serve, not to be served.
 Just as a good king leads his people by serving them and making them his main priority, a good husband serves his family.
 A noble ruler forgets the crown and the power that comes along with it.
 He instead focuses on his people and what he can do to protect, serve, and honor them.

-For even the Son of Man came not to be served but to serve others and to give his life as a ransom for many. – Mark 10:45 (NLT)
+“For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.” – Mark 10:45

 Honoring to His Wife

 Her children rise up and bless her; her husband also, and he praises her, saying: “Many daughters have done nobly, but you excel them all.” – Proverbs 31:28-29

 A godly husband respects his wife, and he speaks well of her.
 Just as Christ presents the church as holy and blameless, a husband is to honor his wife in the same way.

 Then the Lord God said, “It is not good for the man to be alone; I will make him a helper suitable for him.” – Genesis 2:18

 The term “helper” in no way signifies inferiority.
 Jesus was even referred to as our “helper” in Hebrews 13:6.
 Adam needed a companion.
 He needed a relationship with another human being who could give him strength and encouragement.
 God created Adam with a specific need that Eve could fill.
 They walked together and talked together in the Garden of Eden as one flesh.
 It was not until they sinned that everything changed.